Top 7 Benefits of Metal Roofing Systems

 Metal roofing provides the perfect platform for homeowners hoping to leave behind a smaller environmental footprint.
 They are, for instance, ideal for solar panel installations and harvesting rainwater.
 The latter provides a free and clean source of water with these added benefits:

 Last but not least, metal roofs are light enough at about one-third the weight of asphalt that they can often be placed on top of existing asphalt shingles without burdening your home's structural support.
-Recognized as a strategic move, this saves time and effort in keeping the old roofing intact.
-Even better, it also eliminates the sheer waste of sending old materials to a landfill.
+This remarkable lightness is not just limited to asphalt comparisons; metal roofing is also significantly lighter than traditional tile roofing.

 5. Energy Efficient